MCFpy/mcf/docs/source/user_guide/weights_clusters.rst

 Parameter overview
 ------------------

-The following table summarizes the parameters related to sampling weights and clustering in the class :py:class:`~mcf_mini.ModifiedCausalForest`:
+The following table summarizes the parameters related to sampling weights and clustering in the class :py:class:`~mcf_functions.ModifiedCausalForest`:

 +----------------------+----------------------------------------------------------------------------------------------------+
 | Parameter            | Description                                                                                        |